 In my days on the wire desk at The News & Observer, we ran into this problem almost every evening.
 The New York Times and The Washington Post would have an exclusive story that relied heavily (or entirely) on unidentified sources.
 Should we run the story in our paper?

 For years, that is what we did.
 We routinely ran anonymously sourced wire stories, edited them and wrote headlines for them.
 Some of these stories were blockbusters on the front page, others inside.
-On occasion, some reporters on the staff would point out an apparent double standard: The paper frequently published wire stories with anonymous sources, but our reporters could only use them in extreme cases in reality, almost never.
+On occasion, some reporters on the staff would point out an apparent double standard: The paper frequently published wire stories with anonymous sources, but our reporters could only use them in extreme cases.

 It turned out that Lynch hadn’t done those things.
 Later that spring, we ran a Chicago Tribune story that clarified the story of her capture and rescue, and dispelled some of the mythology that had been built around her service in Iraq.